Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ### [Secret Message][secret_message]

-Gather all capital letters in one word in the order that they appear in the text.
+Gather all of the capital letters in one word together in the order that they appear in the text.

-I think in this case [@veky's][veky_profile] ["filter" solution][secret_message_veky] is placed in "Clear" section correctly.
+I think in this case [@veky's][veky_profile] ["filter" solution][secret_message_veky] is deffinitely placed in the "Clear" section correctly.
-Simple and functional code in PEP8 style.
+It's a simple and functional chunk of code in the PEP8 style.

 ```python
 find_message = lambda text: ''.join(filter(str.isupper, text))